WordPress/gutenberg/lib/README.md

 During a WordPress release, new features, bugfixes and other changes are "synced" between the Gutenberg plugin and WordPress Core.
 Consistent naming and directory structures make this process easier by preventing naming conflicts and compartmentalizing release-specific code.

 The following documentation is intended to act as a guide only.
-If you're unsure about naming or where to place new PHP files, please don't hesitate to ping other contributors on Github or ask in the #core-editor channel on [WordPress Slack](https://make.wordpress.org/chat/).
+If you're unsure about naming or where to place new PHP files, please don't hesitate to ping other contributors on GitHub or ask in the #core-editor channel on [WordPress Slack](https://make.wordpress.org/chat/).

 ## File structure